stevenvergenz/AltspaceSDK/README.md

 The math here can be hard to follow, but here's the bottom line: a quaternion is a structure that describes a rotation, or in this case an orientation.
 We combine that with the controller position that we stored before, and a scale of 1, to get the full "transform" of the controller.
 This transform is everything we need to know about the controller in the 3d space.

-Once we've done that, we compare the grab state this frame with the grab state last time we checked to determine if the user has only just now grabbed it.
+Once we've updated the controller transform, we compare the grab state this frame with the grab state last time we checked to determine if the user has only just now grabbed it.
 If that's the case, we convert the hat's transform relative to the user's head into a transform relative to the controller.

 ```javascript
 if(!this.grabbing)